 Self-promotion is a crucial part of your travel agent business.
 If you want to succeed, you have to put in the work to get your personal brand out there.

 And the best way to promote your personal brand these days?
 You guessed it: social media.

 According to a 2015 report from Pew Research Center, nearly two-thirds of American adults are on social media; that’s up from just 7 percent in 2005.

 Clearly a huge piece of your potential clientele are already logged on, so taking advantage of their social platforms and getting involved with them digitally is a great way to help promote your brand.
-In fact, according to this article both the travel industry and marketers are two of the top industries that benefit from social media usage—and that plays right into your role as a self-promoting travel agent.
+In fact both the travel industry and marketers are two of the top industries that benefit from social media usage—and that plays right into your role as a self-promoting travel agent.